tardisgo/tardisgo/README.md

 ## Project status: a working curiosity, currently on-ice, libraries frozen at Go 1.4

 ### The advent of Go 1.5, with support for both iOS and Android, together with [GopherJS](http://www.gopherjs.org/), mean that the cross-platform UI objectives of this project are likely to soon be redundant, as libraries to achieve this can now be written directly in Go.
-[The author](https://github.com/elliott5) has therefore paused development of the project (but see "Future Plans" below).
+[The author](https://github.com/elliott5) has therefore paused development of the Haxe aspect of this project, freezing the runtime at Go 1.4.

 All of the core [Go language specification](http://golang.org/ref/spec) is implemented, including single-threaded goroutines and channels.
 However the package "reflect", which is mentioned in the core specification, is not yet fully supported.